ebagdasa/mithridates/README.md

 However, as backdoor attacks are diverse and defenses are expensive to integrate and maintain, there exists a problem for practical resolution.

-In this repo we take a **developer-centric** view of this problem and focus on two questions:
-1. But how robust is your model to backdoor poisoning?
-2. How to boost this robustness without modifying your model training.

-**Main goal**: Provide an easy-to-use tool that does not require  modification of the training pipeline but can help measure and mitigate backdoor threats of this pipeline.
+**Main goal**: In this repo we take a **developer-centric** view of this problem and provide an easy-to-use tool that does not require  modification of the training pipeline but can help to measure and mitigate backdoor threats of this pipeline.

 ## Installation